rks101/isdp/README.md

 ## Shannon's Maxim
 Shannon's Maxim => _We should always assume that the enemy will fully know how our system works._

-rks101: So, can we make it easy, make it explicit? to make better, break better, and defend better?
+[//]: <> Can we make it explicit? to make better, break better, and defend better?

 ----